 This is where your creative skill or even your artistic genius comes in as a photographer!

 Many beginner photographers make the mistake of confusing the memory of their emotions when looking at their image, and the emotions that are actually perceived by others through this image.

 It is easy to recognize a technically failed photo, but it is much harder to admit that one’s photo remains banal.
 It is the emotional bias of the photographer facing his photos.

 Being only a technician mastering all the settings of his camera is not enough.
 The result will probably be an utilitarian photo: a soulless reproduction of your subject where no emotion will emerge.

 On the other hand, being a creative who understands what he feels and knows how to choose the right photographic techniques to exalt his emotions, is the key to making better pictures.

 Becoming a better photographer is being critical to distinguish the memory of emotions you felt, from your ability to capture and share emotions in your photo.
-Your photo will be all the more successful, if the memory of your emotions overlaps with the photographed emotions.
+Your photo will be way better, if the memory of your emotions overlaps with the photographed emotions.

 What Do You Think?

-Do you like what you’ve learned?
+Do you like what you’ve read?
 Share this article with your loved ones!